-- It is delivered online in terms and comprises mandatory e-learning via our Moodle site, online meetings and live events, and formative regional assessments. - Programme content aims to support trainees to prepare for practice as a newly qualified pharmacist, for sitting the registration assessment and to meet specific GPhC interim learning outcomes. - Employers are expected to provide each trainee with 12 days (or equivalent number of hours) of protected time during their FTY, to complete the programme content.
+- It is delivered online in terms and comprises mandatory e-learning via our Moodle site, online meetings, and formative regional assessments. - Programme content aims to support foundation trainee pharmacists to prepare for practice as a newly qualified pharmacist, for sitting the registration assessment and to meet specific GPhC interim learning outcomes. - Employers are expected to provide each trainee with 12 days (or equivalent number of hours) of protected time during their FTY, to complete the programme content.

-Further information can be found in the Trainee Pharmacist Programme Guide for EPDs and DSs.
+Further information can be found in the Foundation Trainee Pharmacist Programme Guide for EPDs and DSs.

-Task Date completed View our Trainee Pharmacist Programme on Moodle and bookmark for future viewing.
+View our Foundation Trainee Pharmacist Programme on Moodle and bookmark for future viewing.

-5. Suggested Activities for Inclusion in Foundation Programmes
+5. Suggested activities for inclusion in foundation programmes for FTPs

-In partnership with EPDs and specialist pharmacists we have prepared suggested activities for trainees to undertake in some key areas of practice, to support consistent and comparable training experiences during foundation training:
+In partnership with EPDs and specialist pharmacists we have prepared suggested activities for trainees to undertake in some key areas of practice, to support consistent and comparable training experiences during the foundation training year:

 - Clinical

 - Mental Health

 - Children and Young People

 - Medicines Enquiry Answering

 - Community Pharmacy

 - Dispensary, Medicines Management and Procurement

-It is recommended that EPDs compare the suggested activities provided in the above key areas of practice with local objectives and practice activities to identify any gaps, and training programmes amended accordingly.
+It is recommended that EPDs compare the suggested activities provided in the above key areas of practice with local objectives and practice activities to identify any gaps, and for training programmes amended accordingly.

-Minimum recommended numbers of dispensed, checked, and screened items for accreditation logs are included within the Dispensary and Clinical activities respectively as support for workplaces, recognising that numbers may vary between organisations due to governance arrangements, Chief Pharmacist opinion and for trainees who are struggling.
+Minimum recommended numbers of dispensed, checked, and clinically screened items for competence logs are included within the Dispensary and Clinical activities respectively.
+This is intended as supportive guidance for workplaces, recognising that numbers may vary between organisations due to local governance arrangements...

-Further details can be found in the Trainee Pharmacist Programme Guide for EPDs and DSs.
+Further details can be found in the Foundation Trainee Pharmacist Programme Guide for EPDs and DSs.